harzjunior/e-commerce-turing/README.md

 * Currently using 'Parcel Bundler' instead of 'Webpack'

 ## Dislaimer
-* Images that were used are not mine
+* I do not own any of the used/attached images